Huerte/Gitomation/Inspirational_Quote.md

 ### "The Truth is realized in an instant; the Act is practiced step by step." - Seungsahn
 ### "The guest will judge better of a feast than the cook." - Aristotle
 ### "If you don't make things happen then things will happen to you." - Robert Collier
+### "You can't make someone feel good about themselves until you feel good about yourself." - Robin Sharma